Yoav666s/dnd-wiki/collections/_races/nornfeld/lay-tiefling.md

 If you're playing in the Morgenfell campaign setting, your DM might allow these variant traits, which all replace the Infernal Legacy trait.

 # Lay Tiefling Traits
+As a lay tiefling, you have the following traits.